frees0l0/obsidian-ct-poems/README.md

 ## Overview

-The main idea is to develop an `Obsidian` plugin which can facilitate the creation of Chinese `ci poems` using the Code Block syntax.
+The main idea is to develop an `Obsidian` plugin which can facilitate the composition of Chinese traditional poems by instantly suggesting and validating the tones format and rhyming for each line of the poems.
+The supported poem types include Chinese traditional four-line poems, eight-line poems and ci poems.

 ## Commands